Mas huni

-Mas huni (މަސްހުނި) is a typical Maldivian breakfast, comprising tuna, onion, coconut, and chili.
+Mas huni (މަސްހުނި) is a typical Maldivian breakfast, consisting of tuna, onion, coconut, lime juice, salt to taste and chili.
 All ingredients are finely chopped and mixed with the grated meat of the coconut.
-This dish is usually eaten with freshly baked roshi flatbread (similar to Indian chapati) and sweetened hot tea.
+This dish is usually eaten with freshly baked roshi (flatbread) and sweetened hot tea.

 Preparation

-The fish used in mas huni was as a rule cured tuna valhoamas but currently many Maldivians use canned tuna.
+The fish traditionally used in mas huni was the cured tuna valhoamas, but many Maldivians currently use canned tuna.

-Traditionally when fish was scarce, chopped leaves were added to the mas huni mixture.
+Traditionally, when fish was scarce, chopped leaves were added to the mas huni mixture.
 The green leaves of certain local plants and trees such as diguthiyara (Senna occidentalis), kuḷhafilaa or gōramfau (Launaea sarmentosa), mābulhā (Abutilon theophrasti), muranga (Moringa oleifera), massāgu (Amaranthus spinosus or Amaranthus viridis) sweet potato (Ipomoea batatas) and ḷos (Pisonia grandis), among others, replaced the fish in mas huni in a smaller or greater proportion.

 Mas huni may be made with kopee (collard greens) leaves.